johcarsmi/gpsplot/readme.md

 ### Porting to Qt5
 The Qt object references were make specifically qt5 as initial attempts caused the headers for Qt4 to be installed.
 (Since removed).
+##### QWT Issues
 The qwt6 library in the openSUSE repositories is compiled against Qt4 libraries and does not work with Qt5.
 The program fails to load.
 To overcome the problem I downloaded the qwt source from SourceForge and compiled it in QtCreator (Qt5 of course - release process) and issued a 'sudo make install' in the compile directory.
+In order to get the widgets appearing in QtDesigner I created a link from the installed library to the Qt5 plugins directory with:-
+>ln -s /usr/local/qwt-6.1.3/plugins/designer/libqwt_designer_plugin.so /usr/lib64/qt5/plugins/designer/
+##### Project file changes required
 The INCLUDEPATH value needed to be changed to point to the new location and the LIBS value to the new libqwt.so .